51Degrees/documentation/src/devicedetection/pattern.md

 **Difference** 0
 **Method** Exact

-TODO: The example below does not work.

 Those characters not relevant to the matching process could be changed and the same result returned.
-The following user agent has the string "Opera Mobi," in place of the characters "KHTML, like" which proceed the Gecko string.
+The following user agent has the string "AAAAAA" in place of the characters "JSS15Q" which follow the "Build/" string.

 **Target UserAgent**

-[`Mozilla/5.0 (Linux; Android 4.3; Nexus 7 Build/JSS15Q) AppleWebKit/537.36
+[`Mozilla/5.0 (Linux; Android 4.3; Nexus 7 Build/AAAAAA) AppleWebKit/537.36
 (Opera Mobi, Gecko) Chrome/29.0.1547.72 Safari/537.36`][UA2]

 **Closest Sub Strings**